bitcointranscripts/bitcointranscripts/bitcoin-core-dev-tech/2025-02/quantum-computing.md

 might even be safe, just because you have QC doesn't mean you can get the actual information out, it might still be exponential

-concern about hash mining, double qubits doesnt double hashrate "progress freenes" - hit a probablity field instead of just try and fail changes the incentives at the tip, ie block witholding
+concern about hash mining, double qubits doesn't double hashrate "progress freenes" - hit a probablity field instead of just try and fail changes the incentives at the tip, ie block witholding